 - 1/2 teaspoon baking soda

 - 1/3 cup (71g) light brown sugar, packed

 - 1/4 cup (30g) all-purpose flour

 - Preheat the oven to 375°F (190°C).
 Line a 12-count muffin pan with liners, or lightly spray with nonstick cooking spray.

-- Make the banana muffins: In a large bowl (or a stand mixer fitted with a paddle attachment), beat together the mashed bananas and light brown sugar until well-combined.
-Add in the vegetable oil, egg, and lemon juice, scraping the mixture afterwards to ensure everything is homogenous.
+- Make the banana muffins: In a large bowl (or a stand mixer fitted with a paddle attachment), beat together the mashed bananas and light brown sugar until well combined.
+Add in the vegetable oil, egg, and lemon juice, scraping the mixture well afterward.
 In a separate bowl, whisk together the all-purpose flour, baking soda, baking powder, and salt.
 Then, add the dry ingredients into the banana mixture and mix until just combined.

 - Make the crumb topping: In a small bowl, whisk together the light brown sugar, all-purpose flour, and ground cinnamon.
 Add in the unsalted butter, and use your fingers to flake the butter until the mixture resembles coarse sand.

-- Scoop the muffin batter into the prepared muffin pan, filling about 2/3 of the way full.
-I like to use a large cookie scoop to make sure the muffins are a consistent size.
+- Scoop the muffin batter into the prepared pan, filling each muffin about 2/3 of the way full.
+I like to scoop using a large cookie scoop to make sure the muffins are a consistent size.
 Then, sprinkle the crumb topping on top of each muffin until fully covered.

-- Bake the muffins in the preheated oven for 18-20 minutes, or until golden brown and a toothpick inserted in the middle comes out clean.
+- Bake the muffins in the preheated oven for 18-20 minutes, or until they're golden brown and a toothpick inserted in the middle comes of one out clean.
 Let the muffins cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely before serving.

 Keywords: muffins, banana muffins, banana crumb muffins, banana bread